-This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters 2-5.
+This chapter assumes you have a strong grasp of spatial data analysis and processing, covered in chapters 2 to 5.
 In it you will also make use of R’s interfaces to dedicated GIS software, and spatial cross validation, topics covered in chapters 9 and 11 respectively.

 The chapter uses the following packages:

-Fog oases are one of the most fascinating vegetation formations I have ever encountered.
+Fog oases are one of the most fascinating vegetation formations we have ever encountered.
 These formations, locally termed lomas, develop on mountains along the coastal deserts of Peru and Chile.
 The deserts’ extreme conditions and remoteness provide the habitat for a unique ecosystem, including species endemic to the fog oases.
-Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, plants can survive, by ‘combing out’ fog.
+Despite the arid conditions and low levels of precipitation of around 30-50 mm per year on average, fog deposition increases the amount of water available to plants during austal winter.
+This results in green southern-facing mountain slopes along the coastal strip of Peru (Fig. 14.1).
 This fog, which develops below the temperature inversion caused by the cold Humboldt current in austral winter, provides the name for this habitat.
 Every few years, the El Niño phenomenon brings torrential rainfall to this sun-baked environment (Dillon, Nakazawa, and Leiva 2003).
 This causes the desert to bloom, and provides tree seedlings a chance to develop roots long enough to survive the following arid conditions.

 Unfortunately fog oases are heavily endangered.
 This is mostly due to human activity (agriculture and climate change).
 To effectively protect the last remnants of this unique vegetation ecosystem, evidence is needed on the composition and spatial distribution of the native flora (J. Muenchow, Bräuning, et al. 2013; J. Muenchow, Hauenstein, et al. 2013).
 Lomas mountains also have economic value as a tourist destination, and can contribute to the well-being of local people via recreation.
 For example, most Peruvians live in the coastal desert, and lomas mountains are frequently the closest “green” destination.